manjester/johnchess/README.md

 **You win if your king is captured!
 Good luck!**

-> "The game say "Black wins!" when you're playing white and you got your king captured.
+> "The game say "Black wins!" when you're playing white and you get your king captured.
 That's a bug, probably" - John

 ## Who is John?
 **John** can be whoever you want.
 Maybe John is a cool sub-urban guy in his 30s who takes serious interest in chess, or a 14-year-old who only enjoys playing video games and eating snacks, or a man who's been a professional chess player for 30 years.